 Anthrozoology 20 The relationships between animals and humans are long standing, complex and continually evolving.
 The nature of our use and involvement with animals reveals much about the nature of human values and society itself.
 Domestication, production livestock, wildlife utilisation, working animals, sport use and pet keeping feature in societies throughout the world.
 Attitudes to animals vary widely, therefore an open mind, appreciation and tolerance of these differences is required.
 This module develops the learners' knowledge of the historic and changing modern roles of animals in human society.
 It is designed to encourage learners to analyse and appreciate the factors that influence human attitudes towards animals and the status of and roles animals play in different human societies and cultures.
-Assessment: • Essay - 1500 words • Presentation Reproductive Biology and Genetics 20 This module is designed to develop the learner's understanding of the issues and processes involved in a successful breeding programme.
+Assessment: Essay - 1500 words Presentation Reproductive Biology and Genetics 20 This module is designed to develop the learner's understanding of the issues and processes involved in a successful breeding programme.
 It explores both the mechanics, ethics and welfare considerations of breeding, factors that effect and influence breeders and stock, reproductive strategies and technological advances used in animal reproduction.
 Learner's will to develop an understanding of how and why genetics and heredity influence breeding programmes and bloodlines in different animals.
 They will explore ethics, welfare and management of breeding and young stock in order to optimise production, fix type and ensure health and welfare of the animals bred.
 The module with also touch upon the ethical and legislative elements (including Animal Welfare law) of breeding animals and explores how the technological world has and will influence reproductive potential.
-Assessment: Investigative Report Investigative Report Exam Zoo Animal Management 20 This specialist module will appeal to students who work, or have an interest in, animal collections or zoological and conservation societies.
+Assessment: Investigative Report Exam Zoo Animal Management 20 This specialist module will appeal to students who work, or have an interest in, animal collections or zoological and conservation societies.
 Students may be working in zoos, safari parks, aquaria, bird sanctuaries and other exotic animal collections and wish to enhance their knowledge and skill set.
-In this module emphasis is placed on your study of current zoo husbandry techniques, modern enclosure design, good management to promote high welfare standards, and skills that are required by keepers to be effective members of the zoo community.
-In undertaking this module, you will examine the management of health, welfare, and nutrition for a range of zoo species.
-The scope of your studies will also encompass key topics such as handling, welfare, behaviour, training, record keeping,
+In this module emphasis is placed on your study of current zoo husbandry techniques, modern enclosure design,